 Creating lasting knowledge requires education beyond passive lecture attendance.
-We have thus created an integrated curriculum that employs active learning principles.
-The curriculum progresses through 7 topic blocks over 12 months (the topics are revisited and solidified in the second year of training):
+We have thus created a unique curriculum that employs active learning principles and is truly one of the highlights of the program.
+The curriculum progresses through 8 topic blocks over 12 months (the topics are revisited and solidified in the second year of training):

 Hemodialysis, Peritoneal Dialysis, CRRT